Theodore Ssekikubo

-Ssekikubo Theodore (born 20 August 1969) in Ssembabule, is a Ugandan politician.
+Ssekikubo Theodore (born 20 August 1969) is a Ugandan politician.
 He represents Lwemiyaga County, Sembabule District in the Parliament of Uganda.

-Education
+Early life and education

+Ssekikubo was born on 20 August 1969.
 At Makerere University, he earned a Bachelor of Arts in Social Sciences, Master of Public Administration and Management and a Bachelor of Laws.

 At Law Development Centre, Kampala, he earned a Postgraduate diploma in Legal practice.

 Career

-Before joining politics, he worked in the Ministry of Defence as an assistant secretary in the administrative office.
+Before joining politics, Ssekikubo worked in the Ministry of Defence as an assistant secretary in the administrative office.

 He worked as a lecturer at Ndejje University from 1998–1999.

-In 2016, Ssekikubo joined the race for deputy speaker of the parliament of Uganda but eventually lost to Jacob Oulanyah the current speaker.
+In 2016, Ssekikubo joined the race for deputy speaker of the parliament of Uganda but eventually lost to the late Jacob Oulanyah the former deputy speaker and speaker.

 Arrest

 On 10 January 2020, he was arrested for allegedly "inciting the public to move cattle in a quarantine area."
 He was granted bail on January 14, but was re-arrested on Jan.16.